OctopusDeploy/blog/blog/2020-06/database-feature-branch-deployments/index.md

 ### Runbooks

 I have five [runbooks](https://octopus.com/runbooks) in my project to handle the various maintenance tasks for feature branch deployments.
-I put all of them in the same project to make it easier for you, the reader, to find them when looking at our [samples instance](https://samples.octopus.app/app#/Spaces-106/projects/redgate-feature-branch-example/operations/runbooks).
+I put all of them in the same project to make it easier for you to find them when looking at our [samples instance](https://samples.octopus.app/app#/Spaces-106/projects/redgate-feature-branch-example/operations/runbooks).
 With the Run Octopus Deploy Runbook step template I created, the runbooks can exist in any project.
 If I were setting this up in the real world, all of these runbooks would be in a separate _feature branch_ project for any process to leverage.

 - [Create AWS Redgate Masked Database Backup](https://samples.octopus.app/app#/Spaces-106/projects/redgate-feature-branch-example/operations/runbooks/Runbooks-365), this creates a masked database backup which will be restored when creating feature branches.
 - [Delete AWS Redgate Feature Branch Database](https://samples.octopus.app/app#/Spaces-106/projects/redgate-feature-branch-example/operations/runbooks/Runbooks-367), this does what it says on the tin, deletes a feature branch database.